 A root canal procedure usually takes between one and three visits to complete.

-Once the teeth are thoroughly examined and damage to the pulp is diagnosed, root canal treatment begins with administration of a local anesthetic.
+Once the teeth are thoroughly examined and damage to the pulp is diagnosed, root canal treatment begins with the administration of a local anesthetic.

-An opening will be created in the surface of the tooth and the pulp will be completely removed using small handheld instruments.
+An opening will be created in the surface of the tooth and the pulp will be removed using small handheld instruments.

 Usually, a temporary filling will be placed to restore functionality to the tooth prior to the placement of the permanent restoration.